The Fondation Giacometti supports significant contributions in the field of the history of modern art

 This call for applications for publication in the "École des Modernités" collection of monographs is addressed to young researchers whose work focuses on the art of the modern period (1905-1960) and who offer original perspectives, either through choice of subject matter or the angle adopted.
 Successful candidates will have their study published in the form of a book of approximately ninety pages, in the "École des Modernités" collection.
 They will receive a fixed fee of 800 euros.
 The joint publishers will cover the costs of proofreading, editing and distribution and will provide 30 copies of the book to the author.

 The Institute offers facilitated access to the archives and library of the Institut Giacometti, as well as research support for the successful candidate.

 The École des Modernités research residencies provide researchers with a studio apartment at the Institut Giacometti, 5, rue Victor Schœlcher in Paris (14th arrondissement), for a period of 3 weeks (doctoral and post-doctoral research - extendable to 6 weeks, on justified request) or 1 week (pre-doctoral research, Master's level).
 In addition to a fully equipped self-contained studio flat, researchers have access to the Institut Giacometti’s archives and library during opening hours.
 The residencies are intended to support the research work of young art historians.

-The calls for applications for the 2022 grants are available below, with a deadline of 16 June 2022 for the "School of Modernities" book collection and 6 June 2022 for the research residencies.
+The calls for applications for the 2023 grants are available below, with a deadline of 4 June 2023 for both the "School of Modernities" book collection and for the research residencies.

 Apart from this call for applications, Institut Giacometti also welcomes unsolicited proposals throughout the year, to be sent either by post or to email@example.com, for the attention of Hugo Daniel, PhD, Head of the programme.